Steve Parker (Neighbours): Reception

 The Parker's entrance to the show was watched by an average 1.05 million viewers in Australia.
 Network Ten's head of drama Dan Bennett praised the new cast members saying "It's probably the strongest cast we've ever had".
 AnnMaree Bellman of The Sydney Morning Herald liked the family's entrance, writing that "they engage right off".
 She also thought that Steve and Miranda were played "confidently" by Bastoni and Coghill.

 The character was branded a "troubled family man" by a reporter for The Daily Telegraph.
+While reviewing an episode featuring the character's marital problems, Farah Farouque of The Age observed "The week's end finds family man Steve Parker (Steve Bastoni) an utterly spent force as he boxes in the gym.
+This is method acting at its finest, frustration is etched on his face and we also learn that he is fresh from having wrested his wedding ring off his finger in an apparently futile bid to crack onto a younger woman."

 Steve has received mostly positive criticism from Ruth Deller of television website Lowculture.
 During his first year on the show, Deller said that Steve was "trying to fill the nice guy role of Philip Martin, but doesn't quite achieve it".
 In 2008, Deller said that the Parker family were improving and she singled Steve out, calling him "great".
 In July 2009, he was placed joint fifth with Coronation Street's Kevin Webster on the best soap characters list in 2009.
 Deller said "Both characters have been underrated 'good guys' for much of their tenure on the shows and deserve some credit for that.
 That's not the main reason they've made this month's chart though – it's because lots of people on the forums seem to have owned up to fancying these guys this month – and in a poor month for storylines and characterisation, being a DILF is qualification enough to get you into our top five."